AdKats/AdKats/README.md

   <li><b>'Combine Server Punishments'</b> - Whether to make punishes from all servers on this database affect players on this server.
 Default is false.</li>
   <li><b>'Only Kill Players when Server in low population'</b> - When server population is below 'Low Server Pop Value', only kill players, so server does not empty.
 Player points will be incremented normally.</li>
   <li><b>'Low Server Pop Value'</b> - Number of players at which the server is deemed 'Low Population'.</li>
+  <li><b>'IRO Punishment Overrides Low Pop'</b> - When punishing players, if a player gets an IRO punish (described above), it will ignore whether server is in low population or not.</li>
 </ul>
 <h3>6.
 Email Settings:</h3>
 <ul>